“A budget is telling your money where to go instead of wondering where it went” – Dave Ramsey

 1) 50/30/20 rule

 The 50/20/30 rule provides a good starting point for your budget.
-It states one should target 50% on housing, transportation, and food, 30% on discretionary spending, and 20% on savings for future you.
-I find 20% is a strong savings rate, but any number is better than zero!
+It states that one should target 50% on housing, transportation, and food, 30% on discretionary spending, and 20% on savings for the future.
+20% is a strong savings rate, but any number is better than zero!

-When looking at purchases, you can also categorize them as one of the below:
+When looking at purchases, you can also categorize them as one of the following:

 2) Owe-Grow-Live-Give